meain/tree-surgeon/README.md

 ## Features

 *I am still porting over things from elisp-tree-sitter(in my personal config) to builtin treesit module.
-As of now, we just have split-join, but should have more here soon.*
+As of now, we just have split-join and go-errors but should have more here soon.*

 ### Split join

 Split and join arguments and parameters in function calls and definitions.

 ![](https://user-images.githubusercontent.com/14259816/258302386-d479cd0d-aa3e-4a2f-8f89-2959041a08c8.webm)

+### Go errors

+Automatically generate go return statements for errors.
+Call `tree-surgeon-go-errors` to generate the return statements with an `if err != nil` check.

 ##### Usage